bsalvania/Lab-Report-1/report3/cse-15l-lab-report-3.md

 Then I navigated to where the *access* section of the sidebar, clicked ```SSH and GPG keys```, and I can see my public key.
 ![Image](githubAccess.jpg)

-My private key can be seen here:
+My public and private key that is stored in my usre account can be seen here:
 ![Image](privateKey.jpg)
  ---
  [Homepage](https://bsalvania.github.io/cse-15l-lab-reports/index.html)